Charles Trefusis, 19th Baron Clinton: Background and education

 Clinton was early orphaned: his father died in 1797 and his mother in 1798.

 Clinton was educated at Eton and Oriel College, Oxford.

 Political career

 Clinton was elected Member of Parliament for Callington in 1813, a seat he held until 1818.
 Between 1819 and 1833 he was a Commissioner of Excise.
-In 1832 he succeeded his elder brother, Robert Cotton St John Trefusis, 18th Baron Clinton (1787–1832) as baron.
+In 1832 he succeeded his elder brother, Robert Cotton St John Trefusis, 18th Baron Clinton as baron.
 This meant that he left the Commons and entered the House of Lords.

 Marriage and children

-Lord Clinton married in 1831 Lady Elizabeth Georgiana Kerr daughter of William Kerr, 6th Marquess of Lothian.
-They had four sons and seven daughters, including:
+Lord Clinton married in 1831 Lady Elizabeth Georgiana Kerr (25 September 1807 – 19 March 1871), daughter of William Kerr, 6th Marquess of Lothian.
+They had four sons and seven daughters: